-Drive north and the geography turns into cascading, red & dramatic mountainous ranges that have been home to Indigenous Australians for tens of thousands of years.
+Drive north and the geography turns into cascading red hills of the Flinders Ranges that have been home to Indigenous Australians, the original custodians of our country for tens of thousands of years.

 Covering almost 1 million square kilometres, South Australians live year round in some of the most arid parts of the entire country.

-There are 3 major peninsulas to take note of when planning your South Australia road trip itinerary:
+There are 3 major peninsulas and the best places to visit to take note of when planning your road trip itinerary: